salsita/inStyle/README_NEW.md

-# chilli-seed
+# chili

-`chilli-seed` is a UI skeleton framework that embraces natural HTML5 concepts and Stylus syntax sugar to simplify and beautify the way you write CSS.
+`chili` is a UI skeleton framework/seed that embraces natural HTML5 concepts and the wonderful syntax sugar of Stylus to simplify and beautify the way you write CSS.

 ## Why use it?

+Enjoy a balls to the wall simple code architecture.
-Write nested states and media queries, making your source cleaner and better structured.
+Write nested states for all things, making your source cleaner and better structured.

 ```
-+component(form)
++component('form')
   border 1px solid black

-  +component(input)
+  +component('input')
     font-family inherit

-    +state(:invalid) // state of input
+    +state(':invalid') // state of input
       border-color red

-    +state(.disabled, form) // state of form influencing input
+    +state('[disabled]', form) // state of form influencing input
       opacity .5
       pointer-events none